 Abarim Publications' online Biblical Greek Dictionary

 The verb εικω (eiko II) is commonly reported to simply mean to resemble or be like, but in fact it's an industrial term that expresses what happens when a mould is pressed into a material like clay or metal: the material gives way under pressure and a likeness of the mould appears.
-The result of this procedure is an εικον (eikon, hence our word "icon"), which is typically a mass produced reproduction of an original prototype.
+The result of this procedure is an εικον (eikon, hence our word "icon"), which is typically a mass produced reproduction or impression of an original prototype.

 Our verb εικω (eiko) occurs in the New Testament only in James 1:6 and 1:23, both times in the construction: "he resembles a man who...".

 From our verb derive the following words:

 - The noun εικον (eikon) — from which we get our word "icon", as said above — denotes a usually mass-produced, pressed, stamped or punched reproduction or impression of a prototype.
 This word occurs frequently in the New Testament, but probably most notably in 2 Corinthians 4:4 and Colossians 1:15, where the Christ is said to be the εικον (eikon) of God, and Romans 8:29 where Christ's followers are said to be images of Christ (also see 1 Corinthians 11:7, 15:49, 2 Corinthians 3:18, Colossians 3:10).
 Other "icons" mentioned in the New Testament are mass produced impressions of Caesar on coins (Matthew 22:20, and note that the Caesar was usually deified), and sacred images (Romans 1:23), most notably those of the beast (Revelation 13:14-15, 14:9-11, 15:2, 16:2, 19:20, 20:4).
 Significantly, the Law is said to be a shadow (σκια, skia) but not an εικον (eikon) of the "coming good things" (Hebrews 10:1).